thirdfi/bundler/README.md

 ## Introduction

 Bundler is a special class of actor that act as a relayer between account abstraction transaction (called `userOperation`) and actual transaction on-chain through EntryPoint contract.
-Bundler implement full EIP-4337 RPC calls by, fetch `userOperation` from alternate mempool, do validation and simulation before send it to EntryPoint contract, and return any response back through RPC.
+Bundler fetch `userOperation` from alternate mempool, do validation and simulation before send it to EntryPoint contract, and return any response back through RPC.
+This bundler implement EIP-4337 RPC calls without `debug_*` calls.

 Further read: